 We have developed plans and will continue to monitor plans to address process improvements and realize other efficiencies throughout our global footprint with a goal to reduce cost, remove waste and improve our overall gross margins.
 There can be no assurance that these actions will improve gross margins.
 Increased competition as well as industry consolidation and/or low demand for our clients' products and services may hinder our ability to maintain or improve our gross margins, profitability and cash flows.
 We must continue to focus on margin improvement, through implementation of our strategic initiatives, cost reductions and asset and employee productivity gains in order to improve the profitability of our businesses and maintain our competitive position.
 We generally manage margin and pricing pressures in several ways, including efforts to target new markets, expand and enhance our service offerings, improve the efficiency of our processes and to lower our infrastructure costs.
-We seek to lower our cost to service clients by moving work to lower-cost venues, consolidating and leveraging our global facility footprint, drive process and efficiency reforms and other actions designed to improve the productivity of our operations.
+We seek to lower our cost to service clients by moving work to lower-cost venues, consolidating and leveraging our global facility footprint, driving process and efficiency reforms and other actions designed to improve the productivity of our operations.

-Historically, a limited number of key clients had accounted for a significant percentage of the Company's revenue.
-For the three months ended October 31, 2020 and 2019, the Company's ten largest clients accounted for approximately 55% and 52% of consolidated net revenue, respectively.
-One client from the computing market accounted for 15% of the Company's consolidated net revenue for three months ended October 31, 2020.
-One client from the computing market accounted for 15% of the Company's consolidated net revenue for the three months ended October 31, 2019.
+Historically, a limited number of key clients have accounted for a significant percentage of the Company's revenue.
+For the six months ended January 31, 2021 and 2020, the Company's ten largest clients accounted for approximately 58% and 58% of consolidated net revenue, respectively.
+One client from the computing market accounted for approximately 18% of the Company's consolidated net revenue for six months ended January 31, 2021.
+One client from the insurance market accounted for approximately 10% of the Company's consolidated net revenue for six months ended January 31, 2021.
+One client from the computing market accounted for approximately 16% of the Company's consolidated net revenue for the three months ended January 31, 2020.
 In general, the Company does not have any agreements which obligate any client to buy a minimum amount of services from it or designate it as an exclusive service provider.
 Consequently, the Company's net revenue is subject to demand variability by our clients.
 The level and timing of orders placed by the Company's clients vary for a variety of reasons, including seasonal buying by end-users, the introduction of new technologies and general economic conditions.
-By diversifying into new markets and improving the operational support structure for the Company's clients, it expects to offset the adverse financial impact such factors may bring about.
+By diversifying into new markets and improving the operational support structure for the its clients, the Company expects to offset the adverse financial impact such factors may bring about.